 This study found that personal psychedelic use was a strong motivator for SHPs practicing PAT-a finding consistent with a recent investigation of psychedelic use among therapists from a phase 2 clinical trial of psilocybin for major depressive disorder that found that the majority of therapists had experience with at least one psychedelic substance, most commonly psilocybin (25).
-Many SHPs in our study described their psychedelic experiences as "healing"; others described their experiences as spiritually "transformative," as opening new spiritual awareness, enhancing their place in the world.
+Many SHPs in our study described their psychedelic experiences as "healing"; others described their experiences as spiritually "transformative," as opening new spiritual awareness, enhancing their existing sense of spirituality, or increasing their understanding of their place in the world.
 Notably, SHPs predominantly described personal benefits associated with their past psychedelic experiences, although psychedelic experiences are not exclusively experienced as beneficial and are sometimes experienced as challenging in the general population (28, 29).